luiisca/floating-views/README.md

-# 🎈 Floating Views for Jetpack Compose
+# 🎈 Kotlin Library for Customizable Floating UI Elements

 A Kotlin library for effortlessly creating customizable floating UI elements in Android apps.